k-gozdziewski/k-gozdziewski/README.md

 ## What I Do

-Currently working on data quality assurance for ~600 ETL processes, ensuring data integrity and process stability for analytics SaaS platforms.
+Currently working on data quality assurance for ETL processes, ensuring data integrity and process stability for analytics SaaS platforms.
 I design validation systems, monitor data pipelines, and build tools to maintain high data completeness standards.

-## Professional Highlights

-- 🎯 Built a data quality tracking system from scratch, improving data completeness from ~70% to nearly 100%
-- 🔍 Experienced in testing and validating marketing data pipelines across cloud environments
-- 📊 Creating automated validation scripts and monitoring dashboards for production systems
-- 🛠️ Supporting data engineering teams with issue identification and documentation

 ## Tech Stack